microsoft/DynamicTelemetry/docs/Architecture/Components/Processors/Processor.StateMachine.document.md

 diagnostics, or employed to indicate failure and success in traditional testing.

-## Using a Dynamic Telemetry State Machine to Model Behavior
+## Modeling Live System Behavior, with a State Machine Processor

 For instance, when a JPEG file is opened and identified, the state machine enters the \"processing JPEG\" state.
 Subsequently, when the